mareecarroll/library-search/README.md

 Enables searching across a variety of libraries with a single search.

-Currently can search the Melbourne area library catalogues for Yarra, Melbourne and Moreland.
+Currently can search the Melbourne area library catalogues for Yarra, Melbourne, Moreland and CloudLibrary Melbourne.

 ## Goodreads key required